• Skip to primary navigation

 And, of course, restaurant fries are deep fried in a huge vat of oil.
 Not so good for your health.

-Choosing healthy ingredients
+Choosing nutritious ingredients

 My Try At Healthier French Fries